 MBS Direct is the College's textbook service provider.
-MBS Direct provides Andrew College all aspects of the ordering, selling and buy back of texts to the student body and college community.
+MBS Direct provides Andrew College all aspects of the ordering, selling and buy back of texts to the studentbody and college community.

-Faculty must place textbook orders eight weeks prior to the start of each semester by submission to the Bursar (See Appendix 3 - Book Adoption Form.
+Faculty must place textbook orders prior to the start of registration for the next semester by submission to the Textbook Coordinator (See Appendix 3 - Book Adoption Form).
 If needed, adoption approvals will be given by the Dean of Academic Affairs through a review process that considers the needs of the faculty member, MBS Direct inventory, and availability of old/new texts.
-Textbooks for courses taught by various adjunct faculty may be made in consultation with the respective Division Coordinator and/or Dean of Academic Affairs.
+Textbooks for courses taught by various adjunct faculty maybe made in consultation with the respective Division Coordinator and/or Dean of Academic Affairs.